awilliams107/MoML-F25/README.md

 ### Acknowledgement
-The creation of parts of these materials were supported by the Nebraska Experimental Math and Outreach Lab and the UNL Grand Challenges catalyst award entitled Quantum Approaches addressing Global Threats.
+The creation of these materials was partially supported by the Nebraska Experimental Math and Outreach Lab and the UNL Grand Challenges catalyst award entitled Quantum Approaches Addressing Global Threats.